a-little-world/little-world-prettier-config/README.md

 ## Using the config

-To use this shared prettier config in a repository, first install the config: ` npm install --save-dev little-world-prettier-config`.
+To use this shared prettier config in a repository, first install the config: ` npm install --save-dev @a-little-world/little-world-prettier-config`.

 Then add the prettier property to your `package.json`: